JingyZhu/FidEx/record_replay/README.md

 3. (Optional) If replaying on Wayback, need to remove the banner for fidelity consistency
 4. Wait for the page to be loaded.
 5. (Optional) Trigger interaction
-6. (Optional) Collect the writes to the DOM
+6. (Optional) Collect the writes to the DOM.
+Collect execution and request info.
 7. (Optional) Collect the screenshots and all other measurement for checking fidelity

 ## Notebooks